Hales baronets

-The Hales Baronetcy, is a title in the Baronetage of England.
-There were three Hales baronetcies.
+There were three baronetcies created for members of the Hales family, all were part of the Baronetage of England and are now extinct.
 The oldest was created in 1611 for Edward Hales.
 He was a member of a Kent family.
 The second was created in 1660 for Robert Hales, MP for Hythe 1659, also of a Kent family.
 The third was created in 1660 for John Hales of Coventry, co.
 Warwick.